-Ocala Middle School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
+Mathson Middle School has a comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
 The plan also contains the yearly safety goals as determined by the students, staff, and parents.
-The Safety Plan is developed by the Ocala Safety Committee before it is presented annually to the Alum Rock Union Elementary School District Board of Trustees for approval.
-The plan was last revised and updated in November 2010 and approved by the Alum Rock School Board in April 2011.

-The safety plan and drill procedures are reviewed during the year with all staff.
+The Safety Plan is developed by the Mathson Safety Committee before it is presented to the Alum Rock Union School District Board of Trustees for annual approval.
+The revised plan was last approved in April 2011.
+The Safety Plan and drill procedures are reviewed during the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
 In addition, all required drills are calendared and completed, and the results are shared with the staff.

-The Ocala School Safety Plan has a comprehensive, enforceable, and continuous behavior policy, set of rules and regulations, dress code policy, set of protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, non-discriminatory policy on student rights and responsibilities, campus security policy, harassment policy, conflict management policy, Internet safety policy, and an intervention policy.
+The Mathson School Safety Plan contains a comprehensive, enforceable, and continuous behavior policy, set of rules and regulations, dress code policy, protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, Internet policy, and nondiscriminatory policy on student rights and responsibilities.